 Biography of James Elza Domine

-In 1979 Domine entered the University of Southern California where he earned his Masters Degree on a full scholarship.
-There he studied composition and theory with Ellis Kohs, Dorrance Stalvey and Leonard Stein.
+Domine attended the University of Southern California where he earned his Masters Degree on a full scholarship.
+There he studied composition with Ellis Kohs, Dorrance Stalvey and Leonard Stein.
 At USC he studied conducting with Hans Beer, among others.
 His compositions from this period include chamber music, a cello sonata, music for piano solo and orchestral pieces.

 Domine is an instructor of music at several colleges and educational institutions and performs regularly with a variety of instrumental ensembles under the auspices of the San Fernando Valley Symphony Orchestra.
 For more information about the San Fernando Valley Symphony Orchestra, visit www.sfvsymphony.com.